Best Tech Gadgets for Seniors and Grandparents

 Perhaps the most ingenious social engagement tool is GeriJoy.
 Often used by those with mild to moderate Alzheimer’s, it’s a touchscreen tablet that “talks.”
 Tap the screen and the snoozing virtual dog or cat “gets up”; chatting back and forth begins.
 The trained staff operates and speaks through the screen remotely.
 He knows the person’s interests and might ask if they’re looking forward to a football game that day, or how they slept.
 Family can fill in faraway staff on something happening that day or have them reminisce about the person’s past.
 While it isn’t a substitute for care, it can supplement it when you can’t be there.

 S.O.S.
 Safety Devices

 Personal emergency response systems (PERS) are getting more sophisticated.
-Medic alert-like pendants and wristbands can be pressed during an emergency to alert professionals and/or family members.
-Some companies like GreatCall and MobileHelp have mobile PERS that work anywhere, not just in your house – and include fall detection.
+Medic alert-like pendants and wristbands can be pressed during an emergency to alert family members and professionals.
+Some companies like GreatCall and MobileHelp have mobile PERS that work anywhere, not just in your house — and include fall detection.
 If the PERS senses a fall, it alerts a call center even if the user hasn’t pressed the button.

-Sensors like BeClose, Evermind and Lively attach to objects your parent uses most: the bed, a toaster, the bathroom or front door or a favorite chair, for instance.
+Sensors like BeClose and Lively attach to objects your parent uses most: the bed, a toaster, the bathroom, a front door or a favorite chair, for instance.
 You remotely determine what circumstances merit notification (if Mom hasn’t made her coffee by 10 a.m., for example).You can check their activity on your smartphone.

 Rose McDermott, a university professor in Providence, Rhode Island, used BeClose to check on her mom 3,000 miles away.